symfony/symfony-docs/security/user_provider.rst

 --------------------

 It's not recommended to use this provider in real applications because of its limitations and how difficult it is to manage users.
-It may be useful in app prototypes and for limited apps that don't store users in databases.
+It may be useful in application prototypes and for limited applications that don't store users in databases.

 This user provider stores all user information in a configuration file, including their passwords.
 That's why the first step is to configure how these